gnyrfta/gameboy/README.md

   - [ ] Add high score.
 Is there any way to store this between restarts in Arduino?
   - [ ] Add escape button.
 1
   - [X] Increase ball size.
-  - [ ] Fix bug where there are two padels on one side when moving below the middle.
+  - [X] Fix bug where there are two padels on one side when moving below the middle.
 Disappears when returning past middle.
   - [X] Fix collision logic, it bounces off nothing sometimes now.
 Seems to be fixed.
 Will reopen if reappears.
-  - [ ] Put type conversion into a separate file.
+  - [X] Put type conversion into a separate file.
 2
-  - [ ] Clean up code.
-3
+  - [X] Create a better way to quit or restart Pong.
+When game over, two options selectable by up/down on joystick.

 - Implement Filips 'Asteroids' game as the fourth item on the menu.
 :milky_way: